biblequiz/BibleQuiz.com/_pages/history/1971/nationals.md

 ### Teams

-{% include notification.html
-   message="While we have nearly complete records of the participants and the schedule, we don't have records of the results." icon="fas fa-info-circle" status="is-success" %}

 The 1st place winner from the 1971 National Bible Quiz Tournament was First A/G, New Orleans, LA.
 Second place went to Centerville A/G, Centreville, VA.
 While we have complete records of the participants and the schedule, we don't have records of the results.

 ### Individuals